 General Requirements: The dissertation is the Ph.D. candidate's written document that presents the results of the candidate's independent research in the field of the major subject.
 It must contain original material, results, or interpretations, and be adjudged suitable for publication.
-The dissertation must include an abstract of no more than 350 words and be accompanied by a vita.
-The dissertation shall be written in English with the following exception: A candidate whose native tongue is not English may, with the permission of the Dissertation Director, the department and Graduate Council, write the dissertation in the language of the candidate.
+The dissertation shall be written in English with the following exceptions: (1) A candidate in a language department may, if the department approves, write the dissertation in the language of the department.
+(2) In other departments a candidate whose native tongue is not English may, with the permission of the Dissertation Director, the department and Graduate Council, write the dissertation in the language of the candidate.

-The dissertation shall conform to the "GSAS dissertation format guidelines" available from the GSAS Office.
+The dissertation shall conform to the "Guidelines for Candidates for the Ph.D.
+Degree" available from the GSAS Office.